 Reflecting this, the model we present does not have signals.
-As a consequence, it does not map exactly to the canonical dichotomy between private and interdependent values, which is framed in terms of bidders' signals.} This does not mean that there are no correlations between the values that competing advertisers assign to an auctioned impression.
-The maintained assumption is that these common components of bidder valuations are accommodated in the observed vector $x$.
+Consequently, it does not map exactly to the canonical dichotomy between private and interdependent values, which is framed in terms of bidders' signals.} This does not mean that there cannot be correlations with the values that competing advertisers assign to an impression.
+The assumption is that the common components of bidder valuations are captured by $x$.
 Part of the motivation arises from the programmatic bidding environment.
-When advertisers bid in AdXs, they match the id (cookie/mobile-identifier) of the impression with their own private data.
-If $x$ is large and encompasses what can be commonly known about the impression, each advertiser's private value after conditioning on $x$ would only be weakly correlated.
+When advertisers bid in AdXs, they match the ID (cookie/identifier) of the impression with their own private data.
+If $x$ contains rich information and encompasses what is commonly known about the impression, advertisers' valuations after conditioning on $x$ would only be weakly correlated or not at all.